 “Every time someone puts another sample in, the system will weed out anomalies and learn on itself,” he said.

 AI and the Future of Oil Analysis and Lubricant Maintenance

 AI and machine learning are not threats to the continuing need for OCM analysts.
 Since the platform can determine normal samples instantaneously, analysts can better spend their time on more detailed analysis of exceptional samples.
 However, there will still be a few normal ones they review as part of the ongoing quality check.

 Additionally, findings and relationships subject to data analysis are integral to continued machine learning and the growth of predictive analytics for maintenance.
 Both are proving to be indispensable for maintaining engines or other equipment by reducing unplanned downtime and the possibility of machine failure while increasing return on investment.

 As Melani aptly summarizes, “It’s data and what you can do with it.”

-Cary Forgeron, is the North American Director for Oil Condition Monitoring for Bureau Veritas, a global leader in testing, inspection and certification.
-He worked on OCM with large industrial clients for more than 15 years.
+Cary Forgeron is the Vice President and COO of Bureau Veritas, a global leader in testing, inspection, and certification.
+He is a condition monitoring specialist who has worked on OCM with large industrial clients for more than 15 years.